-The Voices of COVID19 Microfinance Customers
+The Impact of COVID on Microfinance Customers

 By Scott Graham, Anahit Tevosyan and Seth Spiro

 FINCA Impact Finance, a network of microfinance banks and institutions, is taking unprecedented actions to mitigate the economic damage of COVID-19 and its continued threat to financial inclusion.
 Loans are being restructured at a significant scale, new safety procedures are being implemented at branches, and there is greater urgency behind the digitization of our customer touchpoints—from mobile banking to social media and online services.

 While the need for these actions is not in doubt, their success depends on effective communication and engagement with our customers.
 This means providing customers with carefully targeted information that helps them access real-time information and make transactions.
 But it is equally important to give customers a voice in the conversation, so that we can understand their circumstances and be more effective advocates on their behalf.

 To that end, seven FINCA subsidiaries in Africa, Eurasia and Latin America have recently conducted more than 3,500 client interviews to assess the impact of COVID-19.
 We are using a survey instrument that FINCA developed together with the Social Performance Task Force and 60 Decibels.
 The data from these interviews covers Uganda, Guatemala, Kyrgyzstan, Armenia, Tajikistan, Azerbaijan and Kosovo.
 The baseline data paints a compelling picture of the different ways that COVID is affecting the lives and livelihoods of our customers.
 It also serves as a benchmark so we can see if the situation is improving.